Baddest Guy Ever Liveth: Background and promotion

 Baddest Guy Ever Liveth was initially slated for release on October 14, 2013.
 However, it was postponed in order to support the release of Samklef's album.
 In a Twitter post, Olamide said, "Don't compete with your homies.
 Make money with your homies.
 Due to the respect and love I have for my homie Samklef, I'm holding my album back.
 Let's support Samklef."
 He unveiled the Caesar-inspired cover art on October 17, 2013.
 Shortly after the album's release, fans and colleagues mimicked the gunman pose seen on the album's cover.

 The album's lead single, "Durosoke", was released on May 1, 2013, along with "Baddest Nigga Ever Liveth"; the latter track was recorded over Jay Z's "Dirt off Your Shoulder" instrumental.
 "Durosoke" was nominated for Song of the Year and Best Rap Single at The Headies 2013.
 The song's music video was directed by Clarence Peters and released exclusively on the Star Music platform.
 The album's second single, "Turn Up", was released on July 4, 2013.
 Its music video was directed by Moe Musa and incorporates various clips of Olamide's performances on tour.

 The album's third single, "Yemi My Lover", was released on October 6, 2013.
 A writer for 360nobs applauded Olamide for his delivery and inclusion of Yoruba and Igbo slangs.
 The album's fourth single, "Eleda Mi O", was released on January 3, 2014.
-Its accompanying music video was photographed and directed by Unlimited L.A.
+The accompanying music video for the song was photographed and directed by Unlimited L.A.
 On March 18, 2014, Olamide released music videos for the tracks "Anifowose" and "Sitting on the Throne".

 Composition

 Baddest Guy Ever Liveth was primarily recorded in the Yoruba language.
 Olamide explores the depth of the language by rapping in different variations of it.
 The track "Dope Money" contains Ijebu, a western Nigerian variation of Yoruba.
 Olamide incorporated elements, punch lines, and themes of Yoruba music onto the album.
 "Eleda Mi O" contains a blend of indigenous rap and Jùjú music.
-In Esupofo", he is reminiscent of a commercial version of Da Grin.
+In "Esupofo", he is reminiscent of a commercial version of Da Grin.
 The track "Position Yourself" was recorded over a Makossa beat, while the instrumental of "Gbadun Arawa" bears close resemblance to D'banj's "Mobolowowon".